January 2007 North American ice storm: The Carolinas

 Freezing rain hit the Carolinas on the 17th and 18th, leading to school closures in both states, including in the Charlotte and Raleigh-Durham regions, as well as the Columbia, South Carolina, area.
 Several flights from Raleigh-Durham and Charlotte international airports were canceled, and police in North Carolina reported over 600 traffic accidents, including two fatal ones and two accidents involving school buses.

 Kansas and Colorado

 On December 11, 2007, at least 4 people died in a storm in at least 2 states after a winter storm rolled through the Southern Plains, mainly hitting Kansas, but also some of the other states in the southern Midwest.

 The storm also hit Colorado, which was previously hit with several blizzard events in December.
 It shut down parts of Interstate 70 between Denver and Kansas City.
 Power was lost due to blowing snow and whiteout conditions.

 Wisconsin

 On January 21, a Northwest Airlines plane linking Milwaukee to Detroit via Flight 1726 slipped off a snow-filled runway after a mechanical failure during the storm.
 No injuries were reported in the incident, which took place shortly after takeoff from General Mitchell International Airport in Milwaukee.
+The New Orleans Hornets (who played in Oklahoma City at the time) and Milwaukee Bucks game was postponed due to the ice storm in Wisconsin.